Euskirchen (district)

 Euskirchen (/de/) is a Kreis (district) in the south-west of North Rhine-Westphalia, Germany.
 Neighboring districts are Aachen, Düren, Rhein-Erft-Kreis, Rhein-Sieg, Ahrweiler, Daun, Bitburg-Prüm, and the Liège province (Belgium).

 History

-In 1827 a first district around the city of Euskirchen was created, however much smaller than today.
-In 1932 the district of Rheinbach was dissolved, whereby the Euskirchen district gained its southern part.
+In 1827, a first district around the city of Euskirchen was created, but it was much smaller than today.
+In 1932, the district of Rheinbach was dissolved, whereby the Euskirchen district gained its southern part.
 In 1972 the Euskirchen district grew again by the inclusion of the Schleiden district.

+The district of Euskirchen was severely affected by the heavy rain and resulting flooding in July 2021.
+All towns and municipalities were affected.
+27 people lost their lives, rail connections and highways were interrupted for years, and shopping zones were damaged.
+The most destructive flooding occurred along the Ahr, Erft, Olef, and Urft river systems.

 Geography

 Geographically, the south-western half of the district is inside the Eifel hill chain.
 This land is hardly suitable for agriculture, and therefore in historical times the region was rather poor.
-Areas further to the north-east are more flat and have historically been used to grow a variety of crops, most notably sugar beets.
+Areas further to the north-east are more flat, belonging to Jülich-Zülpich Börde, a subregion of the Lower Rhine Bay, and have historically been used to grow a variety of crops, most notably sugar beets.
 The only other source of wealth was the iron ore, but today the many forests there make the area interesting for tourists.

 Parts of the Euskirchen district belong to the Eifel National Park.